Bat Yam: Urban development

-In 2016, the municipality approved an urban renewal plan in the Ramat Hanasi neighborhood, adding 950 high-end apartments.
+In 2016, the municipality approved an urban renewal plan in the Ramat HaNasi neighborhood, adding 950 high-end apartments.
+According to Israel Central Bureau of Statistics (CBS), residents of Bat Yam have the lowest income among the largest cities in Israel.

 According to Bat Yam mayor Tzvika Brot, the city is looking for creative solutions to rebuild the city and preserve its economic independence.
 The city has six beaches and a 3.2 kilometer (2 mile) long promenade along the Mediterranean coast that connects to the Tel Aviv boardwalk.

 According to a report in Ynet, Bat Yam has become a countrywide leader in urban renewal.
 Many of the city's older buildings are undergoing construction to strengthen their foundations, add floors and improve their appearance, and dozens of parks are being beautified and made accessible to visitors with disabilities.

-According to Israel Central Bureau of Statistics, residents of Bat Yam have the lowest income among the largest cities in Israel.